AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-left-panel.md

  <col>
  <tbody>
   <tr>
-   <td role="rowheader">Adobe Workfront plan</td>
+   <td role="rowheader">[!DNL Adobe Workfront] plan</td>
    <td>Any</td>
   </tr>
   <tr>
-   <td role="rowheader">Adobe [!DNL Workfront] license</td>
+   <td role="rowheader">[!DNL Adobe Workfront] license</td>
-   <td>Plan</td>
+   <td>[!UICONTROL Plan]</td>
   </tr>
   <tr>
    <td role="rowheader">Access level configurations</td>
-   <td> To perform these steps at the system level, you need the System Administrator access level.<p>To perform them for a group, you must be a manager of that group.</p> <p><b>NOTE</b>: If you still don't have access, ask your [!DNL Workfront] administrator if they set additional restrictions in your access level.
+   <td> To perform these steps at the system level, you need the [!UICONTROL System Administrator] access level.<p>To perform them for a group, you must be a manager of that group.</p> <p><b>NOTE</b>: If you still don't have access, ask your [!DNL Workfront] administrator if they set additional restrictions in your access level.
 For information on how a [!DNL Workfront] administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
  </tbody>
 </table>

-## Customize the left panel for an area in Workfront:
+## Customize the left panel for an area in [!DNL Workfront]:

 1. Begin working on a layout template, as described in [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).
 1. Click the down arrow ![](assets/dropdown-arrow.png) under **[!UICONTROL Customize what users see]**, then click the left panel you want to customize.

    >[!NOTE]
    >
->For information about the Home option in this drop-down list, see [Customize Home and Summary using a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/customize-home-summary-layout-template.md).
+   >For information about the [!UICONTROL Home] option in this drop-down list, see [Customize [!UICONTROL Home] and [!UICONTROL Summary] using a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/customize-home-summary-layout-template.md).
 For information about the Lists option, see [Customize Filters, Views, and Groupings using a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/customize-fvg-list-controls-layout-template.md).

-1. In the **Left panel** list, do any of the following to determine what will users see in the left panel for the option (Workfront area or object type) you have selected:
+1. In the **[!UICONTROL Left panel]** list, do any of the following to determine what will users see in the left panel for the option ([!DNL Workfront] area or object type) you have selected:

    * Show ![](assets/add-secondary-nav-item.png) or hide ![](assets/delete-secondary-nav-item.png) items.
 Any item without ![](assets/add-secondary-nav-item.png) or ![](assets/delete-secondary-nav-item.png) cannot be hidden.